eclipse-openj9/openj9-docs/docs/xgc.md

 | [`breadthFirstScanOrdering`         ](#breadthfirstscanordering         ) | Sets the scan mode to breadth first.                                             |
 | [`classUnloadingKickoffThreshold`   ](#classunloadingkickoffthreshold   ) | Sets a threshold to start an early concurrent global garbage collection (GC) cycle due to recent, heavy class loading activity  |
 | [`classUnloadingThreshold`          ](#classunloadingthreshold          ) | Sets a threshold to trigger a class unloading operation in a global GC cycle                                     |
+| [`concurrentKickoffTenuringHeadroom`](#concurrentkickofftenuringheadroom) | Sets an additional percentage of free tenure memory as headroom for concurrent global GC kickoff timing.
 | [`concurrentScavenge`               ](#concurrentscavenge               ) | Enables a GC mode with less pause times.                                             |
 | [`disableEstimateFragmentation`     ](#disableestimatefragmentation     ) | Disables the calculating and reporting of the estimates of the macro fragmentation                                             |
 | [`dnssExpectedTimeRatioMaximum`     ](#dnssexpectedtimeratiomaximum     ) | Sets the maximum percentage of time to spend on local GC pauses                                             |